 High pressure sales people are only one of the pitfalls that may await you when you shop for a solar power system.
 Learn more about the potential issues and how to avoid them in our consumers guide to solar power – avoiding tricks and traps.

 Need more buying solar tips?

 Need some help with selecting a home solar power system?
 Try our solar quotes tool.
-You can also contact our friendly team of experts for no-obligation, no-pressure and free advice including more buying solar tips on 133 SUN.
+You can also contact our friendly team of experts for no-obligation, no-pressure and free advice including more buying solar tips.